Nowadays, Twitter advertising is continuously overshadowed by bigger, more popular marketing channels like Facebook, Instagram, and Pinterest.

 Or at least create a small campaign to give Twitter ads another chance.

-Let’s take a look at what turned their campaigns into high-ROI successes.
+Let’s take a look at these high-performing campaigns and what turned them into such huge successes.

 Every year, Coca-Cola delights their fans with a #HolidaysAreComing campaign, its iconic ads featuring the festive Coke truck (that, by the way, first debuted 21 years ago).